Jim Donnan

-James Mason Donnan III (born January 29, 1945) is a former American football player and coach and now a television analyst for college football and a motivational speaker.
+James Mason Donnan III (born January 29, 1945) is an American former college football coach and former player who is now a television analyst and a motivational speaker.
 He served as the head football coach at Marshall University (1990–1995) and the University of Georgia (1996–2000), compiling a career record of 104–40.
 His 1992 Marshall team won an NCAA Division I-AA national title.
 Donnan was inducted into the College Football Hall of Fame as a coach in 2009.

 Early life and college playing career

 Born in Laurens, South Carolina, Donnan grew up in Burlington, North Carolina and graduated from Walter M. Williams High School in 1963.
 During his playing days as a quarterback at North Carolina State University, Donnan defeated his future team, Georgia, 14–7, in the 1967 Liberty Bowl.
 He was the ACC Player of the Year in 1967.
 He also played tennis for NC State.
 Donnan graduated from NC State in January 1968 with a Bachelor of Science degree in recreation and park administration.